Fifty years after my golfing friend, Jerry Warren, set the NCAA scoring record for kickers his competitive streak drove him to golf Moe’s Way.

 That’s it.
 Jerry went on to do it his way—sort of like Moe’s way, I guess.

-High performance athletes just seem to have an ability to assimilate and execute given their drive, talent and personal motivators.
+High-performance athletes seem to have the ability to assimilate and execute given their drive, talent, and personal motivators.
 Jerry sure did, and now I’m chasing his butt.

 Be careful what you wish for, I guess.